dealingwith/daniel-industries/_writings/the-island.md

 The captain said nothing in reply.
 He just gave her an imperious look.

-And so it wasn't until the boat was pulling away, leaving her alone on the island with a backpack, a tent, a sleeping bag, a trunk full of MREs and testing equipment, that she realized that then and only then was it too late to back out.
+And so it wasn't until the boat was pulling away, leaving her alone on the island with a backpack, a tent, a sleeping bag, and a trunk full of MREs and testing equipment, that she realized that then and only then was it too late to back out.

 It was dusk, so she set about setting up her tent.
 She cooked an MRE.
 She contemplated the mutant sea life around the shores of the island.
 She contemplated the poisoned soil.
 She contemplated her health.
 She contemplated the rippling effects of the terrible pollutants that might be evident on the island.